General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 \subsection{Time evolution of the accretion flow and the build up of the MAD state}

 In this section we will describe how the MAD state built up in our simulation RADHR by analyzing the time evolution of density, accretion rate, magnetic flux ($\Upsilon_{\rm H}$), and efficiencies.

-In a movie of frames like Figure \ref{figure2} we find that the flow is highly dynamic with magnetic Rayleigh-Taylor (RT) instabilities seeming to dominate the flow behavior with periods of high magnetic flux on the black hole (i.e. high $\Upsilon_{\rm H}$), followed by magnetic RT modes resulting in episodes of significant mass accretion and expansion of magnetic flux out into the disk that has been trapped on the horizon by the plunging region of the accretion flow.
+In a movie of frames like Figure \ref{fig:RADHRsnapshot}\footnote{The full movie of our simulation RADHR is available on https://www.youtube.com/watch?v=vbbrCdkcORA} one observes that the flow is highly dynamic with the magnetic Rayleigh-Taylor (RT) instability dominating the flow behavior with periods of high magnetic flux on the black hole (i.e. high $\Upsilon_{\rm H}$), followed by magnetic RT modes resulting in episodes of significant mass accretion and expansion of magnetic flux out into the disk that has been trapped on the horizon by the plunging region of the accretion flow.
+The large magnetic expulsion events of flux from the horizon into the disk, evolving through the RT instability has analyzed in detail by \citet{Marshall18}, including a detailed study of angular momentum transport by magnetic RT instability in MAD thin disks.

-In the same movie we find that the unbound material, defined where $2P_B/\rho>$1, has shown a very non-uniform distribution with the north part having a larger opening angle than the south, which is slightly more uniform in angular distribution.

-We find that the mass accretion rate is highly variable until $\sim$17,000$R_g/c$, after which it reaches a quasi-steady state with an average mass accretion rate, averaged over the time interval 30,000-40,000$R_g/c$, of 0.4$\dot M_{Edd}$.
-The accretion rate has some highly variable behavior, with sharp spikes, which will be investigated in the future.
-The radiative luminosity follows the same trend and has an averaged value of 0.2$L_{Edd}$.